Klosmi/html-basics/JS-basic.md

 What the API sends back is pure information in a JSON format.

  - eg.:
-  the infint scroll on instagram, reddit, etc.
+  *The infint scroll on instagram, reddit, etc.*
-  live searching (google) it gives suggestions while typing
+  *The live searching (google) it gives suggestions while typing*

  - dev.tool → __network__ tab:
   shows requests that have been made on a given page, new information that has been loaded.